 Mail domains are managed in the UMC module Mail with the Mailing list object type.
 A name of your choice can be entered for the mailing list under Name; the entry of a Description is optional.
 The email address of the mailing list should be entered as the Mail address.
 The domain part of the address needs to be the same as one of the managed mail domains.
 As many addresses as necessary can be entered under Members.
-In contrast to mail groups (see Management of mail groups (page 264)), external email addresses can also be added here.
+In contrast to mail groups (see Management of mail groups (page 256)), external email addresses can also be added here.
 The mailing list is available immediately after its creation.

 By default everyone can write to the mailing list.
 To prevent misuse, there is the possibility of restricting the circle of people who can send mails.
-To do so, the Univention Configuration Registry Variable mail/postfix/policy/listfilter (page 299) on the mail server must be set to yes and Postfix restarted.
-Users that are allowed to send emails to the list and Groups that are allowed to send emails to the list can be specified under Advanced settings.
+To do so, the Univention Configuration Registry Variable mail/postfix/policy/listfilter (page 291) on the mail server must be set to yes and Postfix restarted.
+Users that are allowed to send emails to the list can be specified under Advanced settings.
 If a field is set here, only authorized users/groups are allowed to send mails.